Nineshadow/bfc/README.txt

 FEATURES :
 This compiler currently doesn't support all of the instructions that the brainfuck language has, as it's still very early in development.
-It doesn't support the loops ( '[' and ']').
-I'm trying to implement those in assembly, and hopefully, I will manage to do it.
 Lists of currently supported instructions:
 '>' - increment pointer
 '<' - decrement pointer